Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 - ranger supervision fees, or other supervision fees associated with your agreement.

 What is the reason for the fee relief?

 The fee relief is a component of the Queensland Government’s response to advice from the tourism industry about how businesses have been impacted by COVID-19 (coronavirus).
 This Immediate Industry Recovery Package includes targeted financial support and advice that will help sustain jobs and businesses.

 See more information about the Immediate Industry Recovery Package.

 Yes.
 Please complete your return of operations forms as normal during this period to record the activities you conducted under your permit.

-To ensure that your return fees for the quarter are calculated correctly, please record all paying participants in the Exempt column for the:
+To ensure that your return fees for the quarter are calculated correctly and you are not charged a fee, please record all paying participants in the Exempt column for the:

 - second and third months of the January to March 2020 quarter

-- whole of the July to September 2020 quarter.
+- whole of the January to March 2021 quarters.